 What is the Weather Like in Wallis and Futuna in April?

-April in Wallis and Futuna LINK#TT064 marks the transition from the wetter months toward drier conditions, although humidity remains high and tropical showers are still common.
+April in Wallis and Futuna marks the transition from the wetter months toward drier conditions, although humidity remains high and tropical showers are still common.
 The shift in weather often brings more sunny intervals and slightly calmer conditions before the tradewinds strengthen later in the year.

 Despite occasional rain, April is a great time to visit for warm temperatures and a relaxed atmosphere in an island territory that remains uncrowded.
-Itâs ideal for beach days, lagoon swimming, waterfall visits and scenic hikes at a leisurely pace.
+It’s ideal for beach days, lagoon swimming and sightseeing across the territory's historical tombs and crater lakes.

 Curious about temperatures, rainfall and sea conditions?
-Keep reading for a detailed breakdown of Wallis and Futunaâs weather in April.
+Keep reading for a detailed breakdown of Wallis and Futuna’s weather in April.

 Before we jump into this weather guide for April, be sure to bookmark Wallis & Futuna Weather, Seasons & Climate + Wallis & Futuna Weather by Month, as well as The Best Time to Visit Wallis & Futuna: A Month-by-Month Guide for more advice.